November 14, 2017

-NYU Washington, DC and the Embassy of the Czech Republic present the documentary series, Echoes of One World.
+NYU Washington, DC and the Embassy of the Czech Republic presented the documentary series, Echoes of One World.

 One World is the biggest human rights film festival in the world, held annually in Prague and other cities of the Czech Republic, with a selection later shown in Brussels and other countries.

-This screening of Lost in Lebanon will be followed by a discussion with Washington Correspondent for Al-Hayat, Joyce Karam, and assoiate professor and research director at the University of Lyon 2, Fabrice Balanche.
+This screening of Lost in Lebanon was followed by a discussion with Washington Correspondent for Al-Hayat, Joyce Karam, and assoiate professor and research director at the University of Lyon 2, Fabrice Balanche.

 Lost in Lebanon